 Questions about technical matters related to using one of the consortium application should be directed, respectively, to the folks at the Common Application or Coalition Application.
 Questions about our own requirements should be directed to us.

 The University of Chicago Supplement requires one extended essay of your choice from our list of several prompts and one short essay on why you would like to attend the University of Chicago.
-A short essay on your favorite works of art, movies, music, or other media is optional.
 The Supplement is available through your UChicago Account the Coalition Application, or Common Application.

 Your UChicago Account